nathanh635/E-Commerce-Platform/README.md

   ## Usage

-  After running npm install, run npm start from the command line  to start the application.
+  After running npm install, seed the database, and run npm start from the command line to start the application.

   ## License